This article aims to remind you of two things to keep in mind when attempting to have fruitful conversations with others.

 Cultivating fruitful conversations with others is similar to establishing a high bandwidth channel of focus or attention.
 It not only takes some time and comfort to give birth to quality conversations, it always takes some willful ignorance on your part too.

 Up to this point, you’ve ignored the fact that your sock may not properly be on, or that your bed may be a better place than your desk to read on.
-Perhaps it’s not worth to stop reading and walk to the bedroom.
-In an effort to preserve continuity, maybe you can willfully ignore your bed until you’re done reading this short piece.
+Perhaps it’s not worth stopping to read and walking to the bedroom.
+In an effort to preserve continuity in what you focus on, sometimes you can willfully ignore your bed until you’re done reading a short piece such as this.
+Other times, you can’t.

 Fruitful conversations can’t be had while your leg is falling asleep, or when there are cars whizzing by eerily close to where you’re having a conversation.
 When speaking with others, keep tabs on how comfortable they are.
 Is the environment around you conducive to fruitful conversations?
 Is your counterpart worried that others may hear the sensitive information your conversation is about?